dwilliams6683/blinkpibridge/README.md

 | Wi-Fi Network     | Provides wireless access for file transfer to NAS or other storage.               |
 | NAS / Server      | Destination for archived clips.
 Must support SSH for `scp` or `rsync`.            |

-Due to how the script works with transferring, and uses SSH to transfer the files.
-You must setup a passwordless SSH connection on the NAS / Server for the script to work in a headless mode.
+Due to how the script works with transferring and uses SSH to transfer the files, you must set up a passwordless SSH connection on the NAS/server for the script to work in headless mode.

 ---